-My research agenda will focuses on:
+Toni’s research agenda focuses on:

-1. Sustainable design and building performance gaps by applying innovative architectural technologies and designs to achieve energy efficiency and occupant comfort, well-being and health, in new and existing buildings.
+1. Sustainable design and building performance gaps by applying innovative architectural technologies and designs to achieve energy efficiency and occupant comfort, well-being, and health, in new and existing buildings.

 2. Actual performance and occupant perception of sustainable standards, such as LEED, WELL, Passive House, Living Future, etc.

 3. Integrating and understanding the impact of artificial intelligence on architecture at all life cycles of buildings such as design, commissioning, control, etc.

 4. Investigation and building integration of available and innovative energy generation systems and eco-materials.

 5. Investigating the scalability of the above-listed research and its applicability to varying climates and regions, considering political realities and policy implications through local and international outreach.

 This agenda aims to fill a gaping hole in sustainable design research that his own work has revealed: the sheer lack of data capturing actual energy performance of new and existing buildings.
 Likewise, there is a lack of understanding of the interrelation between occupant behavior, health and well-being and the indoor environment.